skx/evalfilter/README.md

   * This exports a function from the golang-host application to the script.
   * The new function is then used to filter a list of people.

-Other examples are available beneath the [_examples/](_examples/) directory, and there is a general-purpose utility located in [cmd/evalfilter](cmd/evalfilter) which allows you to examine bytecode, tokens, and run scripts.
+Additional examples are available beneath the [_examples/](_examples/) directory, and there is a general-purpose utility located in [cmd/evalfilter](cmd/evalfilter) which allows you to examine bytecode, tokens, and run scripts.